Monotonicity and Competitive Equilibrium in Cake-cutting: Competitive Equilibrium from Equal Incomes

+\citet{Weller1985Fair} proved that a WCEEI cake-allocation always exists.
+Moreover, a WCEEI allocation has several nice properties. \begin{lemma}[\citet{Weller1985Fair}] Every WCEEI allocation is envy-free (hence also proportional). \end{lemma} \begin{proof} WCE implies that each agent $i$ prefers his piece $X_i$ over all pieces he can afford.
+EI implies that all agents have the same set of affordable pieces.
+Together they imply envy-freeness. \end{proof}

-Theorem 4 in \citet{Weller1985Fair} implies the following: \begin{theorem}[\citet{Weller1985Fair}] There exists a cake-division $X$ which is: \begin{itemize} \item Envy-free; \item Weakly Pareto-optimal --- there is no other allocation $Y$ in which all agents have strictly more value; \item The pair of $X$ and its standard price-measure $P_X$ are a CEEI. \end{itemize} \end{theorem} It is remarkable that Weller's Theorem 4 speaks of a ``Pareto-optimal division'', but his definition of Pareto-optimality before his Theorem 1 is actually the definition of weak-Pareto-optimality.\footnote{ We are grateful to an anonymous reviewer for this comment. } Indeed, while every CEEI allocation is weakly-Pareto-optimal,\footnote{ \emph{Proof}: suppose by contradiction that $(X,P)$ is CEEI but there exists an allocation $Y$ which is strictly better than $X$ for all agents: $\forall i: v_i(Y_i)>v_i(X_i)$.
-The CE condition implies that no agent $i$ can afford the piece $Y_i$: $\forall i: P(Y_i) > 1$.
-Summing over all pieces $Y_1,\ldots,Y_n$ gives that $P(C) > n$, but this is a contradiction, since by the EI condition the entire cake is worth exactly $n$. } not every CEEI allocation is Pareto-optimal, as shown by the following cake:
+\begin{lemma} Every WCE allocation is weakly-Pareto-optimal, i.e, no other allocation is strictly better for all agents. \end{lemma} \begin{proof} Suppose by contradiction that $(X,P)$ satisfies the WCE condition but there exists an allocation $Y$ which is strictly better than $X$ for all agents: $\forall i: v_i(Y_i)>v_i(X_i)$.
+The WCE condition implies that no agent $i$ can afford the piece $Y_i$: $\forall i: P(Y_i) > P(X_i)$.
+Summing over all pieces gives $\sum_{i=1}^n P(Y_i) > \sum_{i=1}^n P(X_i)$.
+But this is impossible since both sides equal $P(C)$. \end{proof} Interestingly, the WCEEI rule is not Pareto-optimal. \footnote{ Note that Weller's definition of Pareto-optimality (before his Theorem 1) actually defines weak-Pareto-optimality.
+We are grateful to an anonymous reviewer for this comment.}. \begin{example} Consider the following cake.

 The two leftmost slices go to Alice.
-She pays $1$ and gets all her value, so she satisfies the CEEI conditions.
+She pays $1$ and gets all her value, so the WCEEI conditions are satisfied for her.
 The rightmost slice goes to Bob.
-He pays $1$ and cannot get any better deal for the same price: if he sells a fraction $x$ of his slice, then he loses a value of $2 x$ and gains $x$ money.
-With $x$ money he can only buy $x/0.8 = 1.25 x$ of the middle slice, which gives him only $1.25 x$ value.
-So Bob also satisfies the CEEI conditions.
+He pays $1$ and cannot get any better deal for the same price: if he sells a fraction $x$ of his slice, then he loses a value of $20 x$ and gains $x$ money.
+With $x$ money he can only buy $x/0.8 = 1.25 x$ of the middle slice, which gives him only $12.5 x$ value.
+So the WCEEI conditions are satisfied for Bob too.
 However, it is clear that the allocation is not PO since it can be Pareto-improved by giving the middle slice to Bob.

-The above example immediately implies that not every CEEI allocation is Nash-optimal.
-Furthermore, it is not even true that every PO CEEI allocation is Nash-optimal; to see this, replace $\vabs_A$ of the middle slice in the above example to some small $\epsilon>0$; it makes the allocation PO, but it is still not Nash-optimal.